Searching for axion-like time-dependent cosmic birefringence with data from SPT-3G: Introduction

 Using active galactic nuclei (AGN) as astrophysical polarization sources, \citet{horns12} and \citet{ivanov19} set limits on $g_{\phi\gamma}$ for ultralight axions.
 However, intrinsic variation in the polarization of AGN sources can be difficult to disentangle from an axion signal; along with uncertainty in the dark matter density at the source and uncertainty in modeling the magnetic field around the AGN, there are major systematics that must be accounted for.
+These difficulties are somewhat alleviated by using galactic pulsars as astrophysical polarization sources, as in \citet{castillo22}.
 Interferometric laboratory searches utilizing this polarization-rotation effect, such as DANCE \citep{michimura20} and ADAM-GD \citep{nagano21}, promise significant increases in sensitivity over the current state of the art at a wide range of masses, but such searches are in the early stages with results still many years away.

 F19 proposed using the cosmic microwave background (CMB) as a source with which to carry out an axion search.
-There are two main advantages that CMB experiments have over AGN and laboratory searches when looking for time-varying polarization rotation: \begin{itemize} \item The polarization of the CMB has no intrinsic time-variation on the experiment-relevant scales of hours to years. \item Modern CMB experiments are in an advanced state with well-understood noise properties. \end{itemize}
+Searches using the CMB have smaller systematic uncertainties than those using AGN because the polarization of the CMB has no intrinsic time variation on the experiment-relevant scales of hours to years.
+Compared to future laboratory searches for time-dependent birefringence, CMB experiments have datasets currently available that span many years and cover significant fractions of the sky.
+The noise properties of these datasets are sufficiently well understood to measure time-varying birefringence across an interesting range of $g_{\phi\gamma}$.